Understanding Female Hormones

 - Preserving uterine tissue, bone density, and heart health

-Estrogen imbalance is common among women of different ages.
-There is a wide spectrum of symptoms that can affect women with estrogen imbalances, all potentially frustrating.
+An estrogen imbalance is surprisingly common among women of different ages, coming with a wide spectrum of symptoms that can affect women physically or psychologically.

-Working alongside estrogen, progesterone ensures a healthy conception and pregnancy.
-Progesterone hormones principally regulate fertility processes.
-Some of the principal roles of progesterone are:
+Working alongside estrogen, progesterone predominantly regulates fertility processes to ensure women a healthy conception and pregnancy.
+Some other principal roles of progesterone are:

-Progesterone imbalance can occur at any stage of reproductive life and leads to symptoms that are debilitating for some women.
+Likewise, a progesterone imbalance can also occur at any stage of reproductive life and leads to symptoms that are debilitating for some women.